metadream/deno-cross/README.md

 difference in performance between the two is that the latter needs to parse all decorators at startup, it is almost the same in runtime.

-In decorator mode, you must first create a configuration file named `deno.jsonc` with the following content:
+In decorator mode, you must first create a configuration file named "deno.jsonc" in the project root with the following content:

 ```
 {
     "compilerOptions": {